ernestrlee/UCSC-OOAD-project-x/README.md

 ## Notes:
 This app is a proof of concept.
 As such certain items should be updated prior to deploying
 * Login system is not fully functional and does not perform any authentication.
-* Images used are for demonstrative purposes only.
+* Images that are used in the app are for demonstrative purposes only.
 * App is in debug mode

+## Setup instructions:

+## Known issues:
+When an exercise routine is deleted, the trainee is still left with a blank routine shown on their routine list.